Auto Covers vs Manual Winter Covers: Cost, Pros and Cons

 Inground swimming pools are a massive investment.
-Taking care of the pool so you get the longest and best return on your investment is easier with some sort of cover on the pool.
-There are two primary types of pool covers: automatic pool covers and manual winter covers.
-Both serve the purpose of protecting your pool, but they differ in price, convenience, durability, function, and efficiency.Â
+Taking care of the pool ensures the longest and best return on your investment is easier with some sort of cover on the pool.
+The two primary types of inground pool covers are automatic pool covers and manual winter pool covers.
+Both serve the purpose of protecting your pool, but they differ in price, convenience, durability, function, and efficiency.

 For those of us in the Midwest, the winter season brings about a great sadness: it’s time to close the pool.
 Of course, you need some sort of cover to protect your pool and pool water from the winter elements.
-You’ve read all about winter safety covers and recognize their function, but you also really love the convenience of auto covers.
-Tough decision, I know.Â
+You may be drawn to the affordability of winter safety covers and recognize their function, but you also love the convenience of auto covers.
+It is a tough decision.

 Cost Comparison of Pool Covers

 When weighing the pros and cons of any product or product, cost plays a huge role.
-If you’ve ever seen an automatic pool cover in use or perhaps operated one yourself, you can probably (correctly) assume that they are on the higher-priced side as far as pool covers go.
-Solid winter covers, while not as versatile and convenient to use as auto covers, are significantly cheaper.Â
+If you’ve seen an automatic pool cover or operated one yourself, you may (correctly) assume that they are on the higher-priced side.
+Solid winter covers, while not as versatile and convenient to use as auto covers, are significantly cheaper.

-On average, including installation, auto covers cost about $13,500, (they can range anywhere between $12,000 to $22,000) whereas winter covers typically fall between $2,500 and $5,000.
-Both auto cover material and winter covers need to be replaced every 6-9 years.
+On average, including installation, auto covers cost about $13,500 (they can range between $12,000 – $22,000).
+Manual covers typically fall between $2,500 and $5,000.
+You must replace your cover material every 6-9 years.

 Auto Cover Pros

-- Convenience:
+Convenience:

 - With the push of a button, an automatic cover opens or closes, making it easy to use.